-The 72-hour clock starts when the therapeutic product authorization holder (manufacturer or importer) receives or becomes aware (whichever occurs first) of information that one or more notifiable actions outlined in section 61.2(2)(a)(b)(c) has taken place.
+The 72-hour clock starts when the therapeutic product authorization holder receives or becomes aware (whichever occurs first) of information that one or more notifiable actions outlined in section 61.2(2)(a)(b)(c) has taken place.
 Therefore, if an action is being considered, but has not yet begun, the clock has not started.